Feel Better, improve mobility and open to more creative solutions

-The Feldenkrais method takes its name from Moshé Feldenkrais, (1904-1984), a multidisciplinary scientist and researcher who pioneered the method in the 1950’s.
+The Feldenkrais method is named after Moshé Feldenkrais (1904-1984), a multi-disciplinary scientist and researcher who introduced this approach in the 1950s.

-Today, the Feldenkrais method is taught all over the world through 22 national associations and more than 7 000 teachers in a wide range of areas which include physical performance, communication, music, sports, rehabilitation, creativity, and of course, personal well-being.
+Today, the Feldenkrais method is taught worldwide through 22 national associations and over 7,000 teachers across various domains including the arts, music, sports, rehabilitation, and personal well-being.